 Rating: 4.5 Stars

-Unless Junior grows as fast as a bamboo tree that has broken ground, the Precise Teenager Complete set will last for several years as it is suitable for golfers between the height of 5’0″ and 5’8″.
+Unless Junior grows as fast as a bamboo tree with broken ground, the Precise Teenager Complete set will last several years as it is suitable for golfers between 5’0″ and 5’8″.

 Being a complete set, Junior will reap the benefit of being able to attempt all the shots in the training videos that he so adores.